nkma1989/azurefunctions-keras-model/README.md

 # Testing the HTTP-trigger

-Once the function is running open a new powershell or cmd window and navigate to the repository:
+Once the function is running open a new powershell or cmd window and navigate to the repository.
 ```
 cd <path to local repository>
 ```
-Activate the virtual environment:
+Activate the virtual environment.
 ```
 venv\scripts\activate
 ```